marcinkuzminski/rhodecode/docs/setup.rst

 Other configuration files
 -------------------------

-Some example init.d script can be found here, for debian and gentoo:
+Some example init.d scripts can be found here, for debian and gentoo:

 https://rhodeocode.org/rhodecode/files/tip/init.d